iamjosepunto/iamjosepunto/README.md

 ## 📬 Contact
 Let's talk?
 You can reach me through these channels.

-*Contact method - Preferably by email*
+*Preferred contact method - Preferably by email*

 **Email:**